epiccurious/jade-diy/README.md

 ## What is a Jade?

 Jade is a bitcoin-only hardware wallet that runs 100% on Open Source code.
-The code can also be run other hardware that uses the ESP32 microcontroller.
+The firmware that runs Jade can also run other ESP32-compatible.

 ## Why Should I NOT Read This Guide?